- Associate Professor and Department Chair, Africana Studies

 - Office Location: Lippitt Hall, Rm 102

-Dr. Vanessa Wynder Quainoo is an Associate Professor of Communication Studies and Africana Studies at the University of Rhode Island, Kingston, RI.
-She served as Director of Africana Studies from 2012 – 2017.
-During her tenure, she lead the Program to re-shape the focus of the annual Black History Month celebration from a departmental event to a campus and community wide observance.
+Dr. Vanessa Wynder Quainoo is an Associate Professor of Communication Studies and the Department Chair of the Africana Studies Department at the University of Rhode Island, Kingston, RI.
+She served as Director of the Africana Studies program from 2012 – 2017.
+During her tenure, she lead the Program to re-shape the focus of the annual Black History Month celebration from a departmental event to a campus and community-wide observance.
 Along with her husband, Dr. Joseph Quainoo (Adjunct Professor), she began the Ghana Study Abroad program and encouraged the global significance of Africana Studies.

 She also started the KASA student magazine on African and African American affairs (Kasa means “speak” in the West African language of Twi.)
 Her KASA editorials have been recognized as insightful, inspiring and hopeful.
 An Ordained Minister, Dr. Quainoo is strongly interested in developing and promoting reconciliatory models of race relations.

 She teaches both undergraduate and graduate courses in race and media analysis, implementing race-sensitive methodologies such as Afrocentricity and Critical Race Theory.